jce-il/sw-modeling-2016b/Homework.md

 1. Four diagrams: Sequence, Class, Activity, Component|Deployment
 1. OCL: One diagram with constrains (see CAR example in lecture slides)

 The models should be simple but not too simplistic!
+Using some non trivial UML constructs.

 - Format: Each part has a separte markdown page including XMI files and image files

+- Submission by a pull request, please add your mates in the PR comments
 - **Submission dates**: 3 parts, each successive weeks, by pull request

 ## Homework3 DDD/CQRS/EventSourcing Workshop (maybe)